AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners/index.md

 echo Hello, Binary > file
 ```

 At the end of the day, your computer can't store a character like `H`, `e`, `l`, or `o` (or even the space between two words) *literally*.
 Computers only know how to work with *binary*.
 Thus, we need some way to convert these characters to numbers.
-And that's why the ASCII standard was introduced.
+And that's why the Unicode standard was introduced.

-Formally, ASCII is referred to as a **character encoding standard**.
-Put more simply, it's a method of representing human-readable characters like `H`, `e`, `,`, `?`, and `9` numerically so that computers can understand and use them like we do.
+Unicode is the most widely accepted **character encoding standard**: a method of representing human-readable characters like `H`, `e`, `,`, `?`, and `9` numerically so that computers can understand and use them like we do.
+Each character maps to a unique number known as a *code point*.

-Here is a typical [ASCII chart](http://www.asciitable.com/) that you may have seen before:
+For example, the chart below shows a very limited subset of Unicode characters (known as the ASCII standard) and their corresponding code points:

 {% include postImage.html src: "./images/ascii.gif", alt: "An ASCII table showing characters and their numerical representations" %}

+For the sake of brevity, we'll focus on just the ASCII standard for now, even though it doesn't capture the full range of characters in the Unicode standard and the complexities that come with needing to support hundreds of thousands of characters.

-In the ASCII standard, there are a total of 128 characters, each mapped to a unique number in binary (with an equivalent representation in decimal that we humans understand more naturally):
+The ASCII standard supports only 128 characters, each mapped to a unique number:

 - Arabic digits: $0-9$ (10)
-- Capital letters of the English alphabet: $A-Z$ (26)
+- Uppercase Latin letters: $A-Z$ (26)
-- Lowercase letters of the English alphabet: $a-z$ (26)
+- Lowercase Latin letters: $a-z$ (26)
 - Punctuation and special characters (66)

+Again, note that while the ASCII standard only allows us to represent a tiny fraction of Unicode characters, it's simple enough that it can help us better understand how characters are stored on computers.

-### 1 Character = 1 Byte
+### 1 ASCII Character = 1 Byte

 In the decimal number system, we're used to working with digits.
 In binary, as we already saw, we're used to working with **bits**.
 There's another special group of digits in binary that's worth mentioning: A sequence of eight bits is called a **byte**.